clumsycomputer/bow/README.md

 - the starting block for function composition

-- can use types, parameters, and arguments
+- can declare generics, parameters, and arguments

+- declares result type

 - implements argument runtime logic